smallstep/docs-old/step-cli/reference/certificate/format/index.md

 ## Description

-**step certificate format** prints the certificate in a different format.
+**step certificate format** prints the certificate or CSR in a different format.

 Only 2 formats are currently supported; PEM and ASN.1 DER.
-This tool will convert a certificate in one format to the other.
+This tool will convert a certificate or CSR in one format to the other.

 ## Positional arguments

 `crt_file`
-Path to a certificate file.
+Path to a certificate or CSR file.

 ## Options